Cybersecurity Awareness Month 2020

 Secure passwords are your best line of defense against online hackers.
 Maintaining unique and strong passwords that are changed frequently greatly reduces your likelihood of a security breach.

-Mercy College has policies regarding password creation and maintenance.
+Mercy University has policies regarding password creation and maintenance.
 These policies are available https://www.mercy.edu/information-technology/about-it-support/policies/data-policy and should be reviewed regularly by new and existing students, faculty, and staff.

 Tips on Creating Secure Passwords

 EDUCAUSE provided some tips regarding password security through their National Cyber Security Awareness Month campaign.
 They recommend the following ways to protect your personal information:

 - Lock down your login: Fortify your online accounts by enabling the strongest authentication tools available, such as biometrics, security keys or a unique one-time code through an app on your mobile device.
 Your usernames and passwords are not enough to protect key accounts like email, banking and social media.